Immune-modulating, clinical-stage product candidates targeting underserved conditions and offering the potential for

 CD40-CD40L interaction is an attractive target for blocking T-cell–mediated B-cell–driven autoimmunity and prevention of solid organ transplant rejection.
 External proof-of-concept for inhibition of this pathway has been previously established in patients with a broad range of autoimmune diseases, including rheumatoid arthritis, Sjögren’s syndrome, Graves’ disease, systemic lupus erythematosus and solid organ transplant.

 We reported final data for our single-ascending-dose Phase 1 study in healthy volunteers for KPL-404, supporting further development in patients.
 KPL-404 was well tolerated and showed dose-dependent increases in concentration across cohorts.
 Subjects dosed with KPL-404 10 mg/kg intravenous (IV) showed full receptor occupancy through Day 71 and complete suppression of T-cell Dependent Antibody Response (TDAR) to keyhole limpet hemocyanin (KLH) challenge and rechallenge through at least Day 57.
 Subjects dosed with KPL-404 5 mg/kg SC showed full receptor occupancy through Day 43 and suppression of TDAR after KLH challenge through at least Day 29.
 Kiniksa plans to initiate a Phase 2 proof-of-concept trial of KPL-404 in the fourth quarter of 2021.

 1 Approved in the U.S.

-2 The FDA granted Breakthrough Therapy designation to rilonacept for recurrent pericarditis in 2019 and Orphan Drug designation to rilonacept for pericarditis in 2020.
+2 The FDA granted Orphan Drug exclusivity to ARCALYST in March 2021 for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and pediatric patients 12 years and older.
 The European Commission granted Orphan Drug designation to ARCALYST for the treatment of idiopathic pericarditis in 2020.

 3 The FDA granted Breakthrough Therapy designation to vixarelimab for pruritus associated with prurigo nodularis in 2020.